Automattic/kue/Readme.md

     - `enqueue` the job is now queued
     - `promotion` the job is promoted from delayed state to queued
     - `progress` the job's progress ranging from 0-100
-    - 'failed attempt' the job has failed, but has remaining attempts yet
+    - `failed attempt` the job has failed, but has remaining attempts yet
     - `failed` the job has failed and has no remaining attempts
     - `complete` the job has completed